SemhalDesta/Sawt/README.md

 **How it works**

 The patient's phone is mounted in front of their face.
-Google MediaPipe FaceLandmarker runs continuously on the front camera, detecting eye closure scores in real time.
-A duration-gated blink state machine registers a valid blink only when eyes close and reopen within a calibrated time window, filtering out resting-eye noise and involuntary twitches.
+The app continuously analyzes the user's eyes using Google's MediaPipe Face Landmarker.
+A blink is only considered valid if it closes and reopens within the patient's calibrated blink duration, reducing accidental selections.

 **Navigation is entirely blink-driven**: